chasekbryan/ned/README.md

 # ned

 **ned** (new ed) is a minimal, line-based text editor written in Rust, modeled on the classic Unix `ed`.
 It prints a startup cheat sheet, supports core line-editing commands, and writes changes back to disk.
-No syntax highlighting.

 ---